Nová Baňa: Geography

 Nová Baňa lies in right bank of Hron river.
 Nová Baňa region is surrounded by a ring of volcanic mountains (Štiavnica Mountains on the east, Pohronský Inovec on the south-west and Vtáčnik on the north-west).
 Seven kilometers from Nová Baňa, close by the village Tekovská Breznica, is the youngest volcano in Central Europe called Putikov vŕšok.

 History

 Early settlement of the area is documented by old Slavonic hillfort Zámčisko built on the place of older Hallstatt hillfort.
 In the late 13th century, there was probably not any more significant village but dispersed Slovak settlements.
 Later, the burghers from Kremnica and Pukanec settled here, because gold was discovered in the area.
 In 1345 Nová Baňa became a "free royal mining town".
 The German "guests" had an important role in the development and administration of the town (almost all recorded names of mayors and members of the town council are exclusively German).
 In the 15th century, the town became less attractive for German miners because of the decline of the mining activities.
 Thereafter, Slovaks strengthen their position in the town and began to participate in the administration.
 The mines were closed down in 1887.

-Demographics

-According to the 2001 census, the town had 7,505 inhabitants.
-97.51% of inhabitants were Slovaks, 0.85 Ukrainians and 0.48% Czechs.
-The religious makeup was 82.53% Roman Catholics, 11.50% people with no religious affiliation and 1.00% Orthodox.
+Population